PriyanshX1902/SnakeGame/README.md

 <h1>Snake Game in JAVA</h1>
-This is a simple Snake game built using Java swing GUI library.
-Features include snake's moving, eating food, displaying score and control snake by arrow keys.
+Snake game built using Java and GUI made by using Java swing library.
+A user can provide directions to the snake using arrow keys and make it eat food.
+Also if the snake collides with the border or body, the game gets over and score gets displayed to the user.

 <br>